 After a few exciting hours walking on the Athabasca Glacier and the Glacier Skywalk we were back on the road, cruising along the second half of the Icefields Parkway.

-You come across Wilcox Pass just a little (2.5 km) after Columbia Icefields.
+You come across Wilcox Pass just a little distance (2.5 km) after Columbia Icefields.
 This is a beautiful lookout point where you can see the road stretching along for miles.
 The Wilcox pass hike is a very popular hike in the Canadian Rockies, offering view of glaciers, mountains, creeks, and the tangle falls.
 We didn’t have time to do the hike, so instead we looked out from the view point – and what a superb view it was.

 It was getting to be late afternoon and we still had a 100 km to go, so we decided to push on.
 It might be me, but it seemed that the second half of the trip offered even more beautiful views than the first.

-And at last, we have arrived at our destination, the gorgeous Lake Louise.
+And at last, we arrived at our destination, the gorgeous Lake Louise.
 We were very tired, so we had to save exploring Lake Louise for the next day.

 Driving down the Icefields Parkway was one of the most memorable experiences I’ve ever had.
 Never have I seen so many beautiful views in such a short time.
 (The only other day that comes close is my day in Lauterbraunne valley in Switzerland, visiting Trummelbach falls and the Schilthorn peak).